kanguarrovi/Catalox/README.md

 # Catalox
-A Vinyl and CDs calalox in Django-Python
+A Vinyl and CDs calalox in Flask-Python

+sqlite3 vinyl-catalox.db < vinyl-catalox.sql